Overview

 Objectives

-The main objectives of the EU Timber Regulation were to
+The main objectives of the EU Timber Regulation are to

 - prohibit the placement of illegally harvested timber and products derived from such timber on the EU market

-- require EU traders who place timber products on the EU market to exercise due diligence to minimise the risk of placing illegally harvested timber, or timber products containing illegally harvested timber
+- require EU operators who place timber products on the EU market to exercise due diligence to minimise the risk of placing illegally harvested timber, or timber products containing illegally harvested timber

 - require EU traders to keep records of their suppliers and customers